TinoMuzambi/WorkingWithClash/README.md

 ## API

-The API is freely available at this [url](https://developer.clashofclans.com/)
+The API is freely available at this [URL](https://developer.clashofclans.com/)

+## Back-end

+The back-end code is available at this [URL](https://github.com/TinoMuzambi/WWC-Server).

 ## Run Locally